Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

   * Acer Nitro 15.6 inch - 1920x1080 IPS display
   * external 21 inch Samsung Monitor 1366 x 768

+I have tested the websites in the following browsers
+ * Chrome
+ * Firefox
+ * Safari

 # Deployment
 Local git repository was initated in the begining of this project and several commits were made during